Curriculum & Instruction Faculty at KU

 Barbara Phipps, Ph.D. is Associate Professor of Curriculum & Teaching and Director of the Center for Economic Education at the University of Kansas.
 She holds graduate degrees in microeconomics and family economics.
 She teaches economics concepts and teaching methods to educators and teacher... more

-Dr. Kelli Thomas is Associate Professor of Mathematics Education at the University of Kansas, Department of Curriculum and Teaching.
-Dr. Thomas’ professional work has focused on mathematics and science teaching, learning, and assessment in schools for more than 20 years.
-Prior to joining the... more
+Dr. Kelli Thomas is Associate Dean for Teacher Education and Undergraduate programs in the School of Education at the University of Kansas and Associate Professor of Mathematics Education in the Department of Curriculum and Teaching.
+Dr. Thomas's professional work has focused on mathematics and... more